astropy/photutils/docs/user_guide/background.rst

 sources in the image, but small enough to encapsulate any background variations.
 For best results, the box size should also be chosen so that the data are covered by an integer number of boxes in both dimensions.
-If that is not the case, the ``edge_method`` keyword determines whether to pad or crop the image such that there is an integer multiple of the ``box_size`` in both dimensions.
+If that is not the case, the image will be padded along the top and/or right edges.

 The background level in each of the meshes is calculated using the function or callable object (e.g., class instance) input via ``bkg_estimator`` keyword.
-Photutils provides a several background classes that can be used:
+Photutils provides several background classes that can be used:

 * `~photutils.background.MeanBackground`